 UCD/City Habitat Enhancement Project

-The City is currently working with UC Davis to develop a final design for a wetland habitat enhancement project on 32 acre of land owned by the Regents of the University of California along the South Fork of Putah Creek near Old Davis Road in South Davis (see project location map below).
-Opportunities for the public to provide input into the three draft design concepts for this project can be found at the bottom of this page.
+The City and UC Davis are partnering on a wetlands habitat restoration project on a 32-acre parcel of land owned by the Regents of the University of California along the South Fork of Putah Creek near Old Davis Road.
+After several community meetings in 2024, during which the public commented on three draft designs, a final concept design was developed (see below).

 The property was formerly used by the California Department of Transportation as a source for fill soil for the adjacent freeway overcrossing so it is about 10-12 feet lower than surrounding land.
 The University bought the property in the late 1990s from a private property owner who was farming the land in row crops, despite the land’s lowered elevation.
 The existing elevation is too high for riparian vegetation to establish and too low for oak woodland to establish because the site floods when Monticello dam spills.
 As a result, the land hosts invasive grasses and broadleaf weeds, as well as eucalyptus trees.
 If the site were lowered an additional few feet, it could be restored to emergent wetland habitat with better riparian habitat and public access.